Introduction

 Which cards to fold in poker?

-In general, folding would be an appropriate action when starting hands are bad.
-This means those that have low chances of improving such as low unsuited connectors or mismatched suits might not be worth playing further.
-A decision about whether or not to follow suit should demonstrate a player’s understanding of what their opponent’s skills are and how unfavorable things have become at the table.
+In general, folding would be appropriate when starting hands are weak.
+This means those with low chances of improving, such as low unsuited connectors or mismatched suits, might not be worth playing further.
+A decision about whether or not to follow suit should demonstrate a player’s understanding of their opponent’s skills and how unfavourable things have become at the table.

 Conclusion

-Knowing what is ‘fold’ in Poker and understanding when it should happen is just as important as knowing when bets ought to take place or raises should be done.
-It is important for a player to think about all possible outcomes before choosing his move instead of making an impulsive decision.
-In Poker, what matters the most is to save maximum chips and avoid making mistakes that your opponents can take advantage of.
+Knowing what ‘fold’ in Poker is and understanding when to fold is just as important as knowing when bets ought to occur or raises should be done.
+A player needs to think about all possible outcomes before choosing their moves instead of making an impulsive decision.
+In poker, what matters the most is saving maximum chips and avoiding mistakes your opponents can take advantage of.